 2018 taxes are going to be due just after 4 months and you need to start preparing for it right from this moment.
+So, whether you are in need of lease accounting professionals, or services that can help with your management accounting, you’ll need to set the wheels in motion.
 Insights about what deduction you can claim can prove to be quite valuable and can save you tons of money.
 For e.g., let’s talk about the 20% Qualified Business Income Deduction (a.k.a the section 199a deduction).

 A provision which came into existence after the enactment of the Tax Cuts and Jobs Act (TCJA) aims to provide relief to the self-employed and the pass-through entities to apply a 20% deduction to their qualified business income.